rust-lang/rfcs/text/0000-natvis.md

 Since the `MSVC` linker is the only one that supports embedding Natvis files into a PDB, this feature would be specific to the `MSVC` toolchain only.

-Cargo would add a new feature to auto-discover Natvis files by searching a specific directory, `dbgvis/natvis/` for `.natvis` files.
-For example, developers create a file with the `.natvis` file extension, and place it within the `dbgvis/natvis/` subdirectory of their crate.
+Cargo would add a new feature to auto-discover Natvis files by searching a specific directory, `dbgvis/natvis/`, including subdirectories for `.natvis` files.
+For example, developers create a file with the `.natvis` file extension, and place it anywhere within the `dbgvis/natvis/` subdirectory of their crate.
 The `dbgvis` directory is reserved for debugger visualizations, and the `natvis` subdirectory is reserved for Natvis visualizations.
-(The name `dbgvis` was chosen to avoid conflicts with `Debug` directories created by build systems or IDEs; often, `.gitignore` files ignore `Debug` directories.)
+(The name `dbgvis` was chosen to avoid conflicts with `Debug` directories created by build systems or IDEs;

-Cargo automatically scans for `dbgvis/natvis/*.natvis` files.
-This behavior can be overridden by specifying a new manifest key.
+often, `.gitignore` files ignore `Debug` directories.)

 Cargo would also add new syntax in `Cargo.toml` for specifying the list of Natvis files to be added to the crate directly.
 The new manifest key, `natvis` would be